Fly-tipping is the illegal dumping of waste.

-- the location of the fly-tipping, including road names and landmarks
+- the location, including road names and landmarks

-- a description of what items have been tipped, including quantities
+- a description of the tipped items, including quantities

-- a description of person committing the fly-tipping offence
+- a description of the person committing the offence (if known)

 - details of any vehicles involved, including make, colour and registration number

-Warning: do not tamper with fly-tipped waste; you could put yourself at risk or affect evidence that helps us take action against those responsible.
+Warning: Do not tamper with fly-tipped waste; you could put yourself at risk, or affect evidence that helps us take legal action against those responsible for fly-tipping.

-We treat fly-tipping very seriously and will usually prosecute anyone caught dumping waste.
+We take fly-tipping very seriously, we'll prosecute anyone caught dumping waste.